billsix/cprogrammingbook/doc/06-Structs.rst

 initialized at run time.
 The two categories are mutually exclusive.

-Although they are related, storage duration and linkage (see Chapter 4) are different and should not be confused.
+Although they are related, storage duration and linkage (see :ref:`functions`) are different and should not be confused.

 Compile-time initialization can only be done using constant expressions; run-time